-- Compass+ toolkit assessment. - Collecting student and parent feedback twice per year. - Student Voice in line with the school's Quality Assurance Calendar. - Activity evaluation forms recording initial reactions of students, teachers and employers of each activity. - Impact of careers in the tutorial programme and Character and Culture lessons, assessed through year group deep dives. - Due to Covid-19 there has been a need for some events to be delivered virtually.
+- Compass+ toolkit assessment. - Collecting student and parent feedback twice per year. - Student Voice in line with the school's Quality Assurance Calendar.

+- Activity evaluation forms recording initial reactions of students, teachers and employers of each activity. - Impact of careers in the tutorial programme and Character & Culture lessons, assessed through year group deep dives. - Due to changes around Covid-19, some events continue to be delivered virtually.
 This will be kept under review and will be changed as necessary.